 - 1. Abusive Language and Gestures

 - 2. Aggressive Behavior

 - 3. Arson/Use of Fire

 - 4. Attendance (Truancy/Skipping/Unauthorized Location)

 - 5. Bullying

 - 6. Chronic Disruptive Behavior

 - 7. Electronic Devices

 - 8. False Alarms

 - 9. Firearms and destructive devices

 - 10. Hazing

 - 11. Illegal/Unauthorized Substances

 - 12. Insubordination

 - 13. Misrepresentation

 - 14. Nuisance Items

 - 15. Persistently Dangerous Students

-- 16. Sexual Behavior
+- 16. Sexual Behavior/Graphic Materials

 - 17. Sexual Harassment

 - 18. Student Dress

 - 19. Act of Terror/Bomb Threats

-- 20. Theft (including robbery)
+- 20. Theft/Robbery

 - 21. Trespassing/Breaking and Entering

 - 22. Unauthorized Use of Technology

 - 23. Weapons (not including firearms and explosives)

 - 24. Vandalism

-Principals will have the discretion to determine if a violation of the rule, considering mitigating factors, is serious enough to warrant suspension and should use good judgment when applying these guidelines.
-Principals shall consider the student's intent, disciplinary and academic history, potential benefits of alternatives to suspension and any other mitigating or aggravating factor(s) when considering a recommendation for long-term suspension.
+Principals will apply the appropriate rule in light of the conduct of the student.
+Principals have the discretion to determine if a violation of the rule, considering mitigating factors, is serious enough to warrant suspension and should use good judgment when applying these guidelines.

-When considering the appropriate sanction for specific student conduct, the Administrator should consider circumstances relating to the offense, including but not limited to the following:
+When considering the appropriate sanction for specific student conduct, the Principal should consider to the following:

-- 1. The student's age; - 2.
-The student's mental capacity; - 3.
-The student's intent: - 4.
-The student's disciplinary history; - 5.
-The student's academic history; - 6.
+- 1. The student's age;

+- 2. The student's mental capacity;

+- 3. The student's intent;

+- 4. The student's disciplinary history;

+- 5. The student's academic history; - 6.
 The potential benefits to the student of alternatives to suspension; - 7.
 How the student's misconduct impacted others, including other students, staff members, and/or school visitors; - 8.
 Whether the student displayed an appropriate attitude and gave respectful cooperation during the investigation and/or after the offense occurred; - 9.
 What other consequence(s) the student may be experiencing outside of school; and - 10.
 What action the student and/or the student's parent(s) have taken since the offense occurred.